ssoudan/tfx_x/README.md

 # Extensions for TFX

-Sebastien Soudan <sebastien.soudan@gmail.com>
+Sebastien Soudan (<sebastien.soudan@gmail.com>)

-## License
+## Description
-See LICENSE file.
+[TFX](https://www.tensorflow.org/tfx) is a framework to develop and deploy production ML pipelines.
+Pipelines are made of components that consume and produce artifacts.
+This library provides some new components and artifacts.

-## Collection of custom components for TFX
+## Library of components for TFX

 Around:
 - [configuration](./tfx_x/components/configuration/README.md)